adri-standard/adri/docs/UNDERSTANDING_DIMENSIONS.md

 ```

 By understanding and optimizing across all five dimensions, you can significantly improve the reliability of data for your agent workflows.

+## Purpose & Test Coverage

+**Why this file exists**: Provides a comprehensive guide to understanding ADRI's five data quality dimensions and how they impact agent reliability and performance.

+**Key responsibilities**:
+- Define each dimension and what it measures
+- Provide real-world examples of each dimension's impact
+- Show good vs. problematic data patterns
+- Explain how agents benefit from high scores
+- Guide users on enhancing dimension scores

+**Test coverage**: This document's examples, claims, and features should be verified by tests documented in [UNDERSTANDING_DIMENSIONS_test_coverage.md](./test_coverage/UNDERSTANDING_DIMENSIONS_test_coverage.md)